Last nuclear facility to be decommissioned

 The waste cannot be transferred directly to a final repository, but instead must be moved to the upgraded intermediate storage facility we are building.
 This is expected to happen from the beginning of 2023.
 Decommissioning is already hampered by insufficient storage capacity, so by 2020 one of the current storage facilities will be expanded as a temporary solution.

-Intermediate storage also means that additional shielding is needed for the packed waste.
-Various steel inserts must be custom made, which can be moulded into concrete in existing steel container types.
-This will keep the radiation on the outside of the containers down to a level that allows work to be done near the waste.
+The interim storage also necessitates additional shielding for the packaged waste.
+Various steel inserts will be custom-fabricated, designed to be cast into concrete within existing steel container types.
+This measure will reduce radiation levels on the exterior of the containers to a point that facilitates work in proximity to the waste.

-The total cost of decommissioning the Treatment Station and stocks, including packing of the waste for intermediate storage, is expected to run to DKK 141 million (+/- 25 percent uncertainty).
+The total costs for the decommissioning of the Treatment Facility and storage facilities, including the packaging of waste for interim storage, are estimated to amount to DKK 141 million (with an uncertainty of +/- 25 percent).

 Read the approved document